appvia/KubernetesHelloWorld/README.md

   sudo mv ./kubectl /usr/local/bin/kubectl
   ```

-* On a mac, it should be easy if you use the `brew` package manager, just run `brew install kubectl`.
-Further instructions for MacOs are available here in [kubernetes mac os kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos)
+* On a Mac, it should be easy if you use the `brew` package manager, just run `brew install kubectl`.
+Further instructions for MacOs are available here in [Kubernetes MacOs kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos)
-* On windows, of course are also available on [the kubernetes kubectl installation instructions page](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows)
+* On Windows, of course are also available on the [Kubernetes kubectl installation instructions page](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows)
  *TODO*  _Does it come with the windows docker installer?_

 #### KIND

 Finally, you will need to get the `kind` command.

-* On linux or Mac you can install it from the projects [github releases page](https://github.com/kubernetes-sigs/kind/releases), much like the kubectl binary, with these commands:
+* On Linux or Mac you can install it from the projects [github releases page](https://github.com/kubernetes-sigs/kind/releases), much like the `kubectl` binary, with these commands:

   ```bash
   curl -L https://github.com/kubernetes-sigs/kind/releases/download/v0.8.1/kind-linux-amd64 -o kind